FIWARE-TMForum/Business-API-Ecosystem/README.md

 and physical) across the whole service life cycle, from offer creation through to charging, accounting and revenue settlement and sharing.

+The roadmap of this FIWARE GE is described [here](https://github.com/FIWARE-TMForum/Business-API-Ecosystem/blob/master/roadmap.md)

 This project is part of [FIWARE](https://www.fiware.org/).
 For more information check the FIWARE Catalogue entry for
 [Data Publication and Monetization](https://github.com/Fiware/catalogue/tree/master/data-publication).